hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/057_maya_and_illusion.md

 (*Delivered in London*)

-Almost all of you have heard of the word Mâyâ.
+Almost all of you have heard of the word Māyā.
 Generally it is used, though incorrectly, to denote illusion, or delusion, or some such thing.
 But the theory of Maya forms one of the pillars upon which the Vedanta rests; it is, therefore, necessary that it should be properly